MokoSan/FinancialAccounting/Part1/Notes.md

 1. __Pure Definition__: Economic resources owned or controlled by a company that will provide probable future benefit. __Probable__ __future economic benefits__ __obtained or controlled__ by a particular entity as a result of past transactions or events.
    1. __Probable__: Highlights uncertainty i.e. the amount probably be paid.
-   2. __future economic benefits__: Implications only for the future and not the past.
+   2. __Future economic benefits__: Implications only for the future and not the past.
    3. __Obtained or Controlled__: Underlying __economic substance__ not legal form.
 2. Cash is not the only asset.
 There are other assets such as:
    1. __Accounts Receivable / Loans Receivable__: The money the business will collect from others in the future based on contracts exist right now.
 In other words, money owed to the company by its debtors.